 Because this is a blog, there is no table of contents in the proper order.
 Or maybe I just don’t know how to do that yet–always a work in progress!
 (So far I can’t even get all my categories to show up — I do have one for the 37 practices.)
 Technical advice is always welcome.

 For now at least, how the study guide works is that I post a new verse each week before the corresponding class and update the post after class with notes on the commentaries and class discussion.
 The post includes the translation and audio of the verse, the class notes, and a link to audio of the class for those who have the time and inclination (also found in the blogroll to the right of each page).
 For more info about the context of this study guide, see “about this blog.”

-To see a list of all the posts related to the 37 practices, go to the list of tags and click on “37 practices.”
+To see a list of all the posts related to the 37 practices, go to the list of tags (to the right) and click on “37 practices.”
 The posts are more or less in descending order (newest first), but not completely, so you may have to scroll to find the verse you’re looking for.
 Only so many posts will fit on one page, so you may need to click on the link at the bottom of a page to see “older posts.”

 Each post has links at the end to audio of the classes and to the next verse.

 There is a lot of housekeeping to do on a blog like this, and I’m no tech whiz, so thanks for your patience as I continue to explore what is possible within the blog format, and hopefully continue to improve organization and usability.

 Feedback and inquiries are welcome via email if you have my address, or via my Facebook page: Lama Chodron Linda Jordan.